-Pupils are to dress in accordance with the school uniform code.
+Pupils are to dress in accordance with the school uniform code at all times, except on civvies day.
+Pupils will be assigned penalties for incorrect uniform.
 All items of school uniform must be clearly marked with the child's name.